-This will result in Council’s current 3 planning schemes being replaced by a new interim planning scheme that is being prepared.
-A copy of the proposed new interim scheme and its maps are available from the links below.
+This will result in Council’s current 3 planning schemes being replaced by a new interim planning scheme that has been prepared.

 The planning reform process and the process for the creation of new planning schemes is governed by the Land Use Planning and Approvals Act 1993 legislation.

-When finalised as a new planning scheme, the Huon Valley Draft Interim Planning Scheme 2014 (draft Interim Planning Scheme) will further the;
+When finalised as a new planning scheme, the Huon Valley Draft Interim Planning Scheme 2014 (draft Interim Planning Scheme) will further the:

-Also, the draft Interim Planning Scheme will during the next stages of the process replace the;
+Also, the draft Interim Planning Scheme will during the next stages of the process replace the:

 A formal planning directive has been issued to councils in relation to how planning schemes must be drafted.
 This is: Planning Directive No 1; Format and Structure of Planning Schemes (2014).